soong-construction/dirt-rally-time-recorder/README.md

   - It should tell you to be *Waiting for data...*, otherwise take a look at [Troubleshooting](#troubleshooting)

 ### Updating
 To update to a new version, simply download the new release or create a new bundle as instructed above.
 To be safe, backup your `dirtrally-laptimes.db`.
-You can overwrite your existing installation folder with the new `timerecorder` folder.
+You can overwrite your existing installation folder with the new one.

-Make sure to start `timerecord.exe` once to allow to migrate the database and config.
+Make sure to start *dirt-rally-time-recorder* once to allow to migrate the database and config.

 ### Configuration
 Before starting DiRT Rally [2.0] you need to enable UDP telemetry like so: